-34. The Council's Five Year Housing Land Supply Assessment 2021 was published in December 2021 and considers the Borough's supply of housing land against the housing target.
-The Council had a 6.32 year supply.
+32. The Council's Five Year Housing Land Supply Assessment 2022 was published in November 2023 and considers the Borough's supply of housing land against the housing target.
+The Council has a 6.76 year supply.

 Delivery of Local Plan allocations